-At Zapier we often run into cases where our integrations don’t quite have the exact nuance or level of detail individuals need, and that can cause them to be frustrated.
+“At Zapier, we often run into chases where our interactions don’t quite have the exact nuance or level of detail individuals need,” Micah told us.
+“That can cause them to be frustrated.

-“Second, we were able to give some more detail on why exactly we couldn’t deliver on that specific need.
-Upon hearing the details, the user was able to better relate to our product, which like any other project has things we want to include but can’t for lack of time or other circumstance.
+“Second, we were able to give some detail on why exactly we couldn’t deliver on their need.
+Upon hearing the details, the user was able to better relate to our product, which—like any other product—has things we want to include, but can’t for lack of time or other circumstance.”

-Those two steps in concert helped to leave the user much happier than they were at the outset, even though we weren’t able to meet their specific needs.
+“Those two steps helped leave the customer much happier than they were at the outset, even though we weren’t able to meet their specific needs.”

 Takeaway:Even if you can’t help a customer, empathy can go a long way in ensuring that you part ways on happy terms.